 In-the-ear (ITE) hearing aids fit completely inside the outer ear and are used for mild to severe hearing loss.
 The case holding the electronic components is made of hard plastic.
 ITE aids can have added features installed, such as a telecoil.

-Middle ear implant (MEI) is a small device attached to one of the bones of the middle ear.
-Rather than amplifying the sound traveling to the eardrum, an MEI moves these bones directly.
-The MEI strengthens sound vibrations entering the inner ear so that they can be detected by individuals with sensorineural hearing loss.
-Surgery is required to implant MEI devices.
-Special consideration must be given by the customer and by the medical team to determine whether the potential benefits outweigh the potential risks.

 Open-fit hearing aids fit completely behind the ear, with only a narrow tube inserted into the ear canal, enabling the canal to remain open.
 They are often used for individuals who experience a buildup of earwax, since this type of aid is less likely to be damaged by such substances.
 Some individuals may also prefer the open-fit hearing aid because their perception of their own voice is less distorted.

 Post-fitting evaluation is a report of hearing aid performance and customer satisfaction.

 Telecoil is a small magnetic coil that allows users to receive sound through the circuitry of the hearing aid, rather than through its microphone.
 This makes it easier to hear conversations over the telephone.
-A telecoil also helps individuals hear in facilities that have installed special sound systems, called induction loop systems.
+A telecoil also helps individuals hear in facilities that have installed special sound systems called induction loop systems.
 These systems can be found in many churches, schools, airports, and auditoriums.